 One of the key reasons why Japanese companies hire native English speakers is to expose the students to native sounding English.
 If you are a non-native speaker, it is possible that you have an accent influenced by your mother tongue.
 English speakers from the Philippines, India or Jamaica will have a different accent than many employers will expect based on watching lots of American dramas, even though English is a national language of the country!
 I’m British, and at one of my schools I have even been told to pronounce things in the American style (AKA incorrectly).
 There’s just no escaping it; Japanese people expect American English accents and if you don’t have one (even if you have a real English accent) there might be a problem.

 This doesn’t mean that you can’t get a job teaching English here.
 A lot of native speakers are totally untrained in teaching the language and have no other experience of language acquisition other than growing up.
 Getting some qualifications and improving your ability to actually do the job will make a world of difference here.
-We talked about this on a previous post about getting a TEFL qualification, and for non-native speakers this should be a bare minimum.

 On top of that, Japanese people really love their tests (oh yes!) and if your birth certificate doesn’t have America, England, Canada or Australia on it, you might need to prove your English ability with a TOEIC score.
 Getting over 900 should be easy if your English is good enough to teach it, and the closer you get to the maximum score of 990, the better your chance of securing a job using English in Japan.